cho2/geeko-gtk-theme/additions/README.md

                                Note 2: For GNOME 3.24, use --with-gnome-version=3.22
                                (this works for now, the build system will be improved in the future)

-After the installation is complete the theme can be activated with `gnome-tweak-tool` or a similar program by selecting `Arc-Geeko`, `Arc-Geeko-Darker` or `Arc-Geeko-Dark` as Window/GTK+ theme and `Arc-Geeko` or `Arc-Geeko-Dark` as GNOME Shell/Cinnamon theme.
+After the installation is complete the theme can be activated with `gnome-tweak-tool` or a similar program by selecting `Geeko`, `Geeko-Darker` or `Geeko-Dark` as Window/GTK+ theme and `Geeko` or `Geeko-Dark` as GNOME Shell/Cinnamon theme.

-If the `--disable-transparency` option was used, the theme will be installed as `Arc-Geeko-solid`, `Arc-Geeko-Darker-solid` and `Arc-Geeko-Dark-solid`.
+If the `--disable-transparency` option was used, the theme will be installed as `Geeko-solid`, `Geeko-Darker-solid` and `Geeko-Dark-solid`.

 ## Uninstall